rao-shwetha/mangaloremom/content/en/blog/20240119_Huggi_Bajji.md

 1. Wash rice and green gram thoroughly.

 **Cooking Steps:**
-1. Combine the ingredients and pressure cook for 12 minutes.
-Ensure the rice is soft!
+1. Combine the ingredients, cook for about 12 minutes or until the rice is soft

 *Your Huggi is ready!*